On extensions for gentle algebras: Introduction

+\begin{introremark} In Theorem~\ref{thm:band-band}, each of the words defining $d^t$ is, after suitable rotation of $b$ and $c$ just the concatenation of the two bands, $b c$.
+However, different possibilities for $d$ arise from the precise decompositions of $b$ and $c$: for different $m$, concatenations $bc$ with respect to different decompositions need not be equivalent up to inverting the word or cyclic permutation. \end{introremark}

-We now briefly outline the content of the paper, including the general strategy of the proofs of Theorems A and B. Let $\Lambda$ be a gentle algebra.
+We now briefly outline the content of the paper, including the general strategy of the proofs of Theorems~\ref{thm:strings}, \ref{thm:band-string}, \ref{thm:string-band}, \ref{thm:band-band} and \ref{thm:same-band}.
+Let $\Lambda$ be a gentle algebra.
 We begin by recalling the basic notions of string and homotopy string combinatorics for gentle algebras in Section~\ref{sec:background}.
-In Section~\ref{sec:cohomology} we describe algorithmic methods for computing the homotopy string or band of the minimal projective resolution of a string or band module over $\Lambda$ and the cohomology of a string or band complex in $\KminusL$.
-This provides the means to pass between homotopy string combinatorics and string combinatorics which will be used heavily in Sections~\ref{sec:determining extensions in module category} and \ref{sec:surjective}.
+In Section~\ref{sec:cohomology} we determine the homotopy string or band of the minimal projective resolution of a string or band module over $\Lambda$ and the cohomology of a string or band complex in $\KminusL$.

 In order to describe the content of Sections~\ref{sec:determining extensions in module category} and \ref{sec:surjective} more precisely, fix the following notation.
 Let $v$ and $w$ be strings or bands and $M(v)$ and $M(w)$ the corresponding string or quasi-simple band modules.
 We denote the homotopy strings or bands of their projective resolutions by $\pi(v)$ and $\pi(w)$ and the corresponding string or band complexes by $\Q_{\pi(v)}$ and $\Q_{\pi(w)}$.
 The standard basis of homomorphisms between string and/or band complexes is recalled from \cite{ALP} in Section~\ref{sec:basis}, enabling us to give an explicit description of a basis of $ \Hom_{\KminusL}(\Q_{\pi(v)}, \Sigma \Q_{\pi(w)})$.